charles-uno/Bloodlines/05_action_resolution.md

 PC lacking the strength or skill to succeed.
 However, the GM is encouraged to instead view a failed roll as an invitation to introduce a new and unfortunate plot twist.
-For example, if the PCs are rooting out bandits in the sewers, a failed Ranger roll for navigation could mean stumbling into an ambush or running out of torches (as opposed to having the PCs come back empty-handed).
+For example, if the PCs are rooting out bandits in the sewers, a failed Elf roll for navigation could mean stumbling into an ambush or running out of torches (as opposed to having the PCs come back empty-handed).
 In this way, failed rolls should be bad for the PCs, but still good for the story.

-Rolls can be made at four difficulties – **Ordinary**, **Remarkable**, **Incredible**, and **Legendary** – which are made on six-, eight-, ten-, and twelve-sided dice (**d6**, **d8**, **d10**, and **d12**) respectively.
-That is, a more difficult roll is made on larger dice, making successes rarer.
-It's recommended that Incredible and Legendary rolls be prompted rarely – only for the truly outrageous – in order to preserve the tension that comes with the larger dice.
+Rolls can be made at four levels – **Minor**, **Significant**, **Incredible**, and **Legendary** – which are made on four-, six-, eight-, and ten-sided dice (**d4**, **d6**, **d8**, and **d10**) respectively.
+That is, a higher level roll is made on larger dice, making successes more difficult.
+Significant rolls should be the most common, while Legendary rolls should be reserved for actions that are truly outrageous, in order to preserve the tension that comes with the larger dice.

-The difficulty of a roll is judged holistically by the GM based on the challenge in front of the PC as well as their approach to it.
+The level of a roll is judged holistically by the GM based on the challenge in front of the PC as well as their approach to it.
 Sometimes it's easier to pick the lock, while other times it's easier to kick down the door.

-A player can exert some control over how the difficulty is judged through a mindful narration of their PC's actions.
-A reckless attack is more likely to wound an NPC, for example, so the GM may choose to have it rolled at a lower difficulty.
-Similarly, picking a lock could be done at lower difficulty if the PC takes the time to do it carefully.
-There may be negative consequences as well, of course; if a PC attacks recklessly, they'll have a more difficult time defending themselves when the NPC hits back, and picking a lock slowly gives any NPCs on the other side of the door plenty of time to respond.
+A player can exert some control over how the level is judged through a mindful narration of their PC's actions.
+A reckless attack is more likely to wound an NPC, for example, so the GM may choose to have it rolled at a lower level.
+Similarly, picking a lock could be done at lower level if the PC takes the time to do it carefully.
+There may be negative consequences as well, of course; if a PC attacks recklessly, they'll have a more difficult time defending themselves when the NPC hits back, and picking a lock slowly gives any NPCs on the other side of the door plenty of time to prepare an ambush.

 This goes the other way, too.
-A careful attack is less likely to injure an NPC (and hence would be rolled at a higher difficulty), but leaves the PC in a more defensible position; the roll to defend against the NPC's next attack could (at the GM's discretion) be made at a lower difficulty.
+A careful attack is less likely to injure an NPC (and hence would be rolled at a higher level), but leaves the PC in a more defensible position; the roll to defend against the NPC's next attack could (at the GM's discretion) be made at a lower level.
 Picking a lock quickly and quietly is very difficult, but if successful the PCs may be able to catch the NPCs on the other side of the door unprepared!

-Before a attempting any action, a player may ask the GM what the difficulty of the roll would be.
-This helps bridge the gap between player and PC – for example, a GM's narration may not convey clearly whether a chasm could realistically be jumped, but a PC standing at its edge would have a pretty good idea!
-In cases where the PC would not know the difficulty of an action (for example an attack on a heretofore unknown sort of monster) the GM may decline to answer, only revealing the difficulty when the PC is committed and the roll is at hand.
+Before a attempting any action, a player may ask the GM what the level of the roll would be.
+This helps bridge the gap between player and PC.
+For example, a GM's narration may not convey clearly whether a chasm could realistically be jumped, but a PC standing at its edge would have a pretty good idea!
+In cases where the PC would not know the difficulty of an action (for example an attack on a heretofore unknown sort of monster) the GM may decline to answer, only revealing the roll's level when the PC is committed and the roll is at hand.

-## Combat
+## Confrontations

+(Updated to here. -Charles)

 During physical confrontations, Bloodlines becomes somewhat more structured.
 Play proceeds in rounds, the table is divided into **zones**, and PCs and NPCs